RediSearch/RediSearch/docs/Commands.md

 - **LANGUAGE language**: If set, we use a stemmer for the supplied langauge during search for query expansion.
   Defaults to English.
 If an unsupported language is sent, the command returns an error.
 See FT.ADD for the list of languages.
 - **EXPANDER expander**: If set, we will use a custom query expander instead of the stemmer.
 Currently has no affect.
+- **WITHPAYLOADS**: If set, we retrieve optional document payloads (see FT.ADD). the payloads follow the document id, and if `WITHSCORES` was set, follow the scores.

 ### Complexity

 O(n) for single word queries (though for popular words we save a cache of the top 50 results).